OpenHD/OpenHD/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Add a logfile**
+You can download the journalctl file via the webinterface, please include it or a recduced version in your bug-report

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'